christywastaken/iracing-led-matrix/README.md

 # iRacing LED Matrix Display

 This project is a dynamic LED Matrix Display system for iRacing telemetry data.
-It utilizes a Raspberry Pi 3, an Adafruit RGB Bonnet, and a 64 x 32 LED matrix to display various telemetry metrics in real-time during iRacing sessions.
+It utilizes a Raspberry Pi, an Adafruit RGB Bonnet, and a 64 x 32 LED matrix to display various telemetry metrics in real-time during iRacing sessions.
 The telemetry data is obtained from iRacing using the pyirsdk package and displayed on the LED matrix using the rpi-rgb-led-matrix package.
 Numpy is used to create 2D matrices for displaying various elements on the LED Matrix.

 The system consists of two main parts: